Geodesics in the space of relatively K\"ahler metrics: Introduction

 Dervan and Sektnan have also proven a partial result in one direction: they show that when the relatively K{\"a}hler class is the first Chern class of a relatively ample line bundle, existence of an optimal symplectic connection implies \emph{semistability} of the fibration \cite{DS_moduli}.
 The approach taken is an asymptotic analysis of Bergman kernels, analogous to Donaldson's proof that polarised cscK manifolds are K-semistable \cite{Don05}.
 In this paper we strengthen their result by instead analysing the geometry of the space of relatively cscK potentials \(\K_E\).
 Not only does this refine their result to \emph{polystability} with respect to a large class of fibration degenerations, but also the proof works in the transcendental K{\"a}hler setting, so extends their result in another direction.

-First, we derive a geodesic equation arising from a natural Riemannian structure on the space \(\K_E\), and then prove: \begin{theorem} Any two points of \(\K_E\) are joined by a unique smooth geodesic. \end{theorem} It is true that in the K{\"a}hler case, one cannot expect geodesics of K{\"a}hler potentials to be smooth in general \cite{Che00,LV13}.
-However, in our case the fibrewise cscK assumption does give rise to smooth geodesics, essentially because the space of cscK metrics in a fixed K{\"a}hler class is a finite dimensional symmetric space.
+First, we derive a geodesic equation arising from a natural Riemannian structure on the space \(\K_E\), and then prove: \begin{theorem} Any two points of \(\K_E\) are joined by a unique smooth geodesic. \end{theorem} This is essentially a consequence of the fact that on a fixed K{\"a}hler manifold, any two cscK metrics \(\omega_0\) and \(\omega_1\) are joined by a unique smooth geodesic in the space of K{\"a}hler potentials.
+This follows from the work of Berman--Berndtsonn \cite{BB17}, indeed there exists an automorphism \(g\) in the identity component of \(\mathrm{Aut}(X)\) such that \(g^*\omega_1=\omega_0\), and \(g\) arises from a holomorphic vector field, which in turn generates a geodesic joining \(\omega_0\) to \(\omega_1\).
 Using the explicit structure of geodesics, we compute a Riemannian decomposition of \(\K_E\) into the product of a flat manifold and a non-positively curved manifold.
 This parallels the description of the space of K{\"a}hler potentials as a negatively curved space \cite{Mab87,Sem92,Don99}.

 An important tool in the study of canonical metrics is to consider so-called log-norm functionals on spaces of metrics, such as Donaldson's functional on the space of hermitian metrics on a vector bundle \cite{Don85}, or the Mabuchi functional on the space of K{\"a}hler metrics in a fixed K{\"a}hler class \cite{Mab86}.
 Dervan and Sektnan show that there exists a natural log-norm funtional \(\N:\K_E\to\R\) on the space of relatively cscK potentials, whose critical points are precisely the optimal symplectic connections \cite{DS_uniqueness}.
-We prove: \begin{theorem} The functional \(\N\) is convex along smooth geodesics in \(\K_E\). \end{theorem} This convexity immediately yields a greatly simplified proof of Dervan and Sektnan's recent uniqueness result for optimal symplectic connections, analogous to Donaldson's proof of uniqueness of Hermite--Einstein metrics: \begin{corollary}[{\cite{DS_uniqueness}}] Let \(\omega_X\) and \(\omega_X'\) be two optimal symplectic connections in the same cohomology class.
+We prove: \begin{theorem} The functional \(\N\) is convex along smooth geodesics in \(\K_E\). \end{theorem} This convexity immediately yields a greatly simplified proof of Dervan and Sektnan's recent uniqueness result for optimal symplectic connections, analogous to Donaldson's proof of uniqueness of Hermite--Einstein metrics: \begin{corollary}[{\cite[Theorem 1.1]{DS_uniqueness}}] Let \(\omega_X\) and \(\omega_X'\) be two optimal symplectic connections in the same cohomology class.
 Then there exists a holomorphic automorphism \(g:X\to X\) preserving the projection \(\pi:X\to B\), and a smooth function \(f:B\to\R\) such that \end{corollary} Using convexity, we also strengthen another result of Dervan--Sektnan, showing that existence of an optimal symplectic connection implies the functional \(\N\) is bounded.